Last Updated on September 13, 2023

 Such an assistant usually works from a home office, which could be in a remote location.

 There are two types of virtual assistants.
-First, there are the less-skilled workers who assist with mundane and time-consuming tasks.
+First, the less-skilled workers assist with mundane and time-consuming tasks.

-Such tasks are nevertheless vital to the running of your company, helping you to stay organized and assisting with your clients.
+Such tasks are vital to running your company, helping you stay organized, and assisting your clients.

 They will fill your administrative, social media, customer relationship, data entry, marketing, and business development tasks.

-These virtual assistants are essential if you are low on hands to complete tasks and feel overwhelmed by the pressure.
+These virtual assistants are essential if you lack the hands to complete tasks and feel overwhelmed by the pressure.

-VAs can be delegated to complete tasks that will mean you and/or your managers will have more time to focus on growing the business.
+VAs can be delegated to complete tasks, meaning you and your managers will have more time to focus on growing the business.

-However, similar to the less skilled, VA work can cost you less.
+However, like the less skilled, VA work can cost you less.

 A virtual assistant commands less money in wages.

-Also, normal cash outlay for hiring on-site staff is reduced or eliminated, such as the cost of workstations, computers, insurance, office space, etc.
+Also, the average cash outlay for hiring on-site staff is reduced or eliminated, including the cost of workstations, computers, insurance, office space, etc.

-VAs also increase the ability to scale up businesses based on the needs of the company.
+VAs also increase the ability to scale up businesses based on the company’s needs.

 Remote assistants can work part-time or full-time, depending on your needs.

-Also, if you have seasonal needs, a VA can be handy, giving you that help only when you need it.
+Also, a VA can be handy for seasonal needs, giving you that help only when needed.

 What are the benefits of hiring a virtual assistant?

-Besides the financial benefits (you can save up to 70% on labor costs), the significant benefit for you is that you are freed up, time-wise.
+Besides the financial benefits (you can save up to 70% on labor costs), the significant advantage is that you are freed up, time-wise.

-Time is a precious commodity – not only will you gain time to spend with your family, but you can also accomplish your tasks as the owner of the company.
+Time is a precious commodity.
+As the company owner, you will gain time to spend with your family and accomplish your tasks.

 Why would you hire yourself to do tasks if you can have these banal chores conducted by someone else for less than it would cost you in time?

-Additional benefits are instant additional skills to complete projects and that outsourcing can be a game-changer (which means you can beat your competition).
+Additional benefits include instant skills to complete projects, and outsourcing can be a game-changer (which means you can beat your competition).

-In order to devote time to high-value tasks, it is critical to spend not as much time on lower-value activities.
+To devote time to high-value tasks, spending less time on lower-value activities is critical.
 For this reason, many companies have now started hiring virtual assistants.

 Often, within six months, such companies have expanded sufficiently to hire more virtual staff.